Overview

 Chemically Resistant

 It offers good chemical resistance, its non-reactive with paint, oil, machine greases, water, glue, spirits and silicone.
-Nearly all paints adhere well to the surface, it can be glossed and it works perfectly for silicone molding applications.
+Nearly all paints adhere well to the surface, it can be glossed and it works perfectly for silicone moulding applications.

 Slightly Flexible

 Non-brittle with a little flexible (having a 37% elongation at break).
-Just enough give to improve impact strength and resist permanent deformation.
+Just enough give to improve impact strength and resist permanent deformation

 Easily Machinable

-Its very easily machined, you can drill holes, tap threads, mill or turn with CNC and lathe.
+It’s very easily machined, you can drill holes, tap threads, mill or turn with CNC and lathe.
 This is handy when for example you model a hole location incorrectly, instead of reprinting you can drill the hole where it needs to be.
 If the hole is too tight, you can redrill with a larger bore.

 Silicone moldable